philophilo/motion/README.md

 ## Introduction

 Terraform is used to deploy a lambda function to AWS.
+The lambda function uses AWS DynamoDB to store a username and password.
+Access to the lambda function is given through AWS API gateway.

 The lambda function is in `app/` while the terraform code is in `terraform/`.
-The project uses `GNUMake` to orchestrate local docker when developing locally.
+The project uses `GNUMake` to orchestrate docker when developing locally.
 The CI tool used is CircleCI.
-Deployments are made to the infrastructure when a pull request is merged to master.
+Deployments are only made to the infrastructure when a pull request is merged to master.
 Other branches run test only.
 Terraform is run in a docker container for consistency in the development environments.

 ## Requirements